Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 So off I went to the beautiful state of Washington, where I have never been.
 Some of my "issues" were still going on as I was leaving on the plane to fly out, and some of them were still going on while I was there.
 I really had to fight to keep my focus on being in this course and not letting these other distractions ruin what I was there to do.
 It was not easy, I will tell you that.
 I had turned off commenting on my blog before I left home, to prevent further attacks there and so I wouldn't be compelled to reply.
 But staying off of social media in the evenings was super hard and I didn't always manage it.
 But every day I went to class and was surrounded by people who live to train animals in positive and kind ways.
 Not only was I learning how to train through hands-on training with all different types of animals, demonstrations on different types of animals and in-class instruction and videos, but I myself was being immersed in a positive reinforcement environment.
 Everyone there was encouraging and kind and truly focused on not only helping animals but on helping each other.
 There were people from all walks of life, different parts of the country as well as out of the country.
 People from different backgrounds.
 Dog trainers, people who work with sea mammals and zoo animals, people who train chickens, dog breeders, doggy daycare owners and all different kinds of people.
 What we had in common was our love of animals and dedication to helping them and the people who care about them.
 Thirteen students and several instructors and assistants together for 10-12 hours a day, for 5 days in a row and no drama whatsoever.
 The longer I was in that environment the more I began focusing on what really matters, instead of worrying about this other stuff.
 I began to get excited about all I was learning and all the ways I could see myself implementing what I was learning into my breeding and training program (dogs and goats) as well as ways I could help my customers and others learn how to be more successful with training and communicating with their animals.
 By the time the last day of class came to an end I was more excited and optimistic than I've been in months.

-I spent Saturday afternoon visiting Cindy's beautiful 360 acre Oregon ranch.
+I spent Saturday afternoon visiting my friend's beautiful 360 acre Oregon ranch.
 I met every single one of her 27 Maremmas, meaning I petted, talked to and spent time with each and every one of them.
 Twenty-seven Maremmas!
-Twenty-seven smiling "White Dogs", as Cindy calls them.
-I also visited her companion dogs as well as the three Maremmas and several other dogs owned by our friend, Kathy, who we visited on the way to Cindy's.
-It was a day filled with dogs, as well as goats (including several of my Mini Nubian wethers that I had given Cindy a few months ago), mini donkeys, mini cows, mules, horses, ponies and sheep.
+Twenty-seven smiling "White Dogs", as she calls them.
+I also visited her companion dogs as well as the three Maremmas and several other dogs owned by another friend, who we visited along the way.
+It was a day filled with dogs, as well as goats (including several of my Mini Nubian wethers that I had given my friend a few months ago), mini donkeys, mini cows, mules, horses, ponies and sheep.
 It was a great day and a great ending to a great week!
 And tomorrow I'll fly back home to California where all my smiling Maremmas, goats, horses, companion dogs and other animals will be waiting for me, along with my family and friends.
 And I'll go forth and use what I learned this week, as well as my newfound focus, to make the world a better place for all of them.

 Me with my training partner, Corgi, on the last day of the course.
 I learned so much working with this smart little guy and can’t wait to implement what I learned with my own goats!
 I already have 6 training platforms waiting for me at home, to use with my goats and dogs, because as soon as I used one with Corgi I knew they would be invaluable tools for training my animals.
 Of course I ordered purple! 💜

-Me getting a Maremma fix with Hannah and Milan, two of Cindy’s wonderful dogs.
-Milan (the one who climbed on the table with me) is the sire of two of my dogs, Marisa and Pax, so getting to meet him as well as all of my Benson Ranch dogs’ parents was so great. 💜
+Me getting a Maremma fix with Hannah and Milan, two wonderful dogs.
+Milan (the one who climbed on the table with me) is the sire of two of my dogs, Marisa and Pax, so getting to meet him as well as some of my other dogs’ parents was so great. 💜

 0 Comments